-Erin guides in Washington, Alaska, and throughout the West.
+Erin guides in Washington, Alaska, Norway and throughout the West.
 She is an AMGA Certified Ski Mountaineering Guide, and finds herself at home in big, snowy mountains.
 She has pioneered a number of first descents in the North Cascades of Washington state.
 Erin holds a degree in natural resource management from Western Washington University.
 She is an avalanche educator and is a qualified AIARE 1 lead instructor, and AIARE 2 instructor.
 She spends her free time writing, taking photos, and producing videos.
 She is also co-author of Backcountry Ski and Snowboard Routes: Washington.

 About Borealis Mountain Guides

 Borealis offers professional guidance and instruction in all forms of mountain travel.
 We believe that mountains bring out the best in us, and that there is always more to learn—about the mountains and about ourselves.
 We meet or exceed industry standards in training and certification for guiding, medical response, and environmental stewardship.
 We are not just working guides but authors, explorers, and educators, and we strive to bring depth and authenticity to every trip.